JazzMaster/LazGFX/README.md

 		"Direct" Rendering OPS/ DRI calls
 		Font Code
 		Unpatched JEDI x64 code sections
-		Using PortAudio (uos) instead of "dodgy PulseAudio calls"
+		Using PortAudio (uos) instead of SDL2_Mixer routines

 This removes a TON of headache and low-level programming.
 (It helps to use the right tools.)